Tanvir1407/frontend-structure/README.md

 Note: This repo uses `src/main.jsx`.
 Adapt as needed but follow the intent above.

+## File naming conventions

+- Use PascalCase for React components and pages.
+- CRUD-style naming follows Action + Entity.
+	- GetAllUser: list all users
+	- DetailsUser: show a single user in detail
+	- UpdateUser: update an existing user
+- Apply the same pattern for other entities by replacing "User" with the entity name (e.g., GetAllProduct, DetailsProduct, UpdateProduct).

 ## Package management standards

 - Package manager: Yarn